-- Tick two boxes, one to resize and the other to change the disks unique ID, this is at the top right corner of one of the restore steps.
+- Tick two boxes, one to resize and the other to change the disks unique ID.
+This is at the top right corner of one of the restore steps.

 - If an attempt fails to work, then the key is to restore the BOOT (first partition) first, and then restore the second partition (larger one) afterwards running the wizard twice to restore only a partition and not the whole disk.
 By doing this in two steps it prevents the BOOT from being resized and the card should then work.
 If you don’t use PHDM you can resize the larger partition before taking the image but I recommend taking an image first before playing with the linux program ‘parted/gparted’ to do that.

 Why does a restored image not work to an identical SD card with other programs, yet PHDM work fine?

-When SD cards (SSD and other flash based storage are the same) are made in the factory, they do tests on the newly made cards and then mark any bad sectors that fail these tests.
+When SD cards (SSD and other flash based storage are the same) are made in the factory, they do quality control testing on the newly made cards and then mark any bad sectors that fail these tests.
 They get marked in a way so you can not use the failed areas and then they still sell these cards as only a small area of the flash has a minor issue.
-Because of this you can and probably will have two cards that are meant to be the same, ie same brand, size and model yet software will tell you they are not the same size.
-You can get around this in a number of ways by reducing the larger partition down in size, or by following the advice in the steps above.
-Paragon Hard Disk Manager can do either of these two things for you if you have a windows machine, or you can use parted/gparted under linux to resize a partition BEFORE taking the backup image.
+Because of this you can and probably will have two cards that are meant to be the same, ie same brand, size and model, yet software will tell you they are not the same size.